MoAnsir/Expense_Tracker/README.md

 # Expense Tracker

-The aim for this project to for a user to input expenses, catergories them with the dropdown provided, edit them and filter them in list view.
+The aim for this project to for a user to input expenses, categories them with the dropdown provided, edit them and filter them in list view.
 There is a also a pie chat showing the allocation of each expense and how it relates as a whole.
 Jest and Cypress were used for testing
 <br />
 <img src="./public/main.PNG" width="350">